Denice-S/Denice-S/README.md

 ### Hi there 👋, My name is Denice
 #### I'm currently studying with TechTalent Academy
-I am learning to code and currently working with Python, JavaScript, Node JS, HTML and CSS.
+I am learning to code and currently working with Python, JavaScript, HTML and CSS.

-Skills:  JS / HTML / CSS//Python
+Skills:  JS / HTML / CSS / Python

 - 🔭 I’m currently working on this page.!!